 A blend of unaged agricole and traditional rum that offers the exotic with the familiar.

 Huihui blends a delicious, light, molasses-based Papua New Guinea rum with Kuleana Hawaiian Rum Agricole as well as an exceptional agricole from Martinique to create a super drinkable rum that has more than a hint of exotic.
 Huihui is something that is “mixed, mingled, united; or pooled together.”

-Huihui can be a group of people, a constellation of stars, or a great Mai-Tai.fact sheet
+Huihui can be a group of people, a constellation of stars, or a great Mai-Tai.BUY NOW

 It’s notoriously windy in North Kohala.
 Trade winds reliably blast Hawai‘i Island’s northern coast and the smoothed hump of its oldest volcano.

 It’s morning as I step out of an air-conditioned tour vehicle onto the dusty landscape.
 Tucked behind a row of windmills, on a 40-acre plot, leafy stems tower above me, shaking in the wind.
 Sugar.
 If you visited this spot 150 years ago, the scene would be similar (minus the windmills, of course): The relentless Hawaiian sun, a sparkling blue ocean backdrop and the trade winds coaxing cane leaves to emit rain sounds when there’s barely a cloud in the sky.